fransimo/fransimo_info/content/docs/art/It_is_in_all_of_us/first-part/talking_with_the_trees/references/_index.en.md

 # References

-This text brings together many years of work, retreats, and experiences in meditation, walking the landscape, and various somatic techniques, especially massage.
+This text _"A Little Guide to Talking with Trees"_ brings together many years of work, retreats, and experiences in meditation, walking the landscape, and various somatic techniques, especially massage.

 These words are not new; to cite some bibliographic sources, for example Max Dashu in [Mysteries of the Feminine](https://amzn.to/3KFKXLS), *Woman Shaman*, wrote: